 Cumin is the popular seed spice that you find in Indian curries but it is also used widely in Egyptian, Mexican and Moroccan cuisine.
 If your area has warm, dry summers then you can grow your own cumin and collect the seed to grind fresh for your own cooking.
-Listen while I chat with Ian Hemphill of Herbies about how to grow your own cumin.
+I chatted with Ian Hemphill of Herbies about how to grow your own cumin.

 Cumin, called Jeera/Jira ( जीरा ) in India, is a key ingredient in Jeera Aloo, cumin potatoes, and also Egyptian dukkah, the delicious spice mix into which you dip your bread.
 This mix is usually made from seeds of cumin, coriander and sesame as well as almonds or hazelnuts and sumac but there are other variations.
 Cumin has been grown and used since very ancient times, including by the Ancient Egyptians.
 Rice flavoured with cumin seed is a popular Indian dish and over 60% of the word’s cumin is used in India.

 Cumin, botanically Cuminum cyminum, is a summer annual plant in the parsley family from the Middle East, northern Africa and northern India.
 Its small, 5mm long (¼ inch) boat-shaped, ribbed seeds are widely available from grocery stores and supermarkets, and also as a pre-ground powder.
 It has a warm and spicy but slightly bitter taste and is often combined with ground coriander, cardamom and tumeric.
 It’s often confused with caraway seed, as it is closely related and looks very similar.